ETHproductions/japt/README.md

     "Hello, World!

 In Japt, the last expression is automatically outputted.
-Also, when you have a string literal at the end of the program, you can leave it out and it will be automatically inserted.
+Also, when you have a string literal at the end of the program, you can leave out the ending quotation mark and it will be automatically inserted.

 ### Greeting